 O: Omega-3 fatty acids contribute to brain function and cognitive behavior and can be found in kid-friendly foods such as avocado, tuna, tilapia fish sticks, salmon, extra virgin olive oil, almonds, walnuts, pumpkin seeds, and macadamia nuts.

 C: Crunchy and chewy foods are one of the best kept secrets when it comes to foods that help kids focus.
 Though it’s common knowledge among pediatric occupational therapists, not a lot of people know about it for some reason, so I’m telling you now!
 Foods that are crunchy or chewy can provide a lot of “heavy” input to the jaw because the muscles really have to work to break them down, and this particular type of sensory input helps increase focus and attention.
-Obviously you don’t want to go overboard and send your child to school with a jawbreaker candy or tootsie pop everyday, so try foods like crackers, pretzels/pretzel rods, peanut butter, cheese, nuts, granola bars, corn nuts, carrots, celery, broccoli, sliced bell peppers, snap peas, apples, fruit leather, or dry cereal (such as granola, Cheerios, or Chex/Chex Mix).
+Obviously you don’t want to go overboard and send your child to school with a jawbreaker candy or tootsie pop everyday, so try foods like hard crackers, pretzels/pretzel rods, peanut butter (watch out for nut allergies, of course), cheese, nuts, granola bars, corn nuts, carrots, celery, broccoli, sliced bell peppers, snap peas, apples, fruit leather, or dry cereal (granola is nice and crunchy).

 U: Giving kids unprocessed foods will help reduce the amount of trans fats and high fructose corn syrup they eat during the day, which means they will be more likely to eat fresh foods that will keep their energy at a balanced level and help them maintain their focus.
 Remember, “processed foods” are foods that have been altered from their original state, and they are EVERYWHERE.
 They often contain ingredients such as white flour, added sugar, added salt, partially hydrogenated oils (the trans fats), and high fructose corn syrup.
 Think of it this way: if a food can sit on a shelf for weeks or months on end without going bad, then it’s most likely processed.
 Conversely, unprocessed foods will “go bad” more quickly but will provide your child with healthier fuel to help their body and brain stay energized and focused during the school day.
 I know it seems impossible to feed a child food that isn’t processed (hello, mac ‘n cheese!), so be realistic with what you know your child will eat and go from there.
 Every little bit counts.